carabina/JSONFeedKit/README.md

 )
 ```

-Then use `swift package fetch` to download the `JSON` dependency and `swift package generate-xcodeproj` to create an Xcode Project.
+Then use `swift package fetch` to download the `JSONFeedKit` dependency and `swift package generate-xcodeproj` to create an Xcode Project.
 For more information on how to use Swift Package Manager with iOS, [see this gist](https://gist.github.com/nathanborror/4ecb16bcb1ae0bd11e7eed043c6cd8bd).